 As I previously mentioned, the main picture of this post originates from the Museum of Contemporary Art.
 Belgrade has a lot of museums and certainly visiting some of them while you are there can be a very good way for you to get an insight in the Serbian history and culture.

 They founded the museum in 1958, as the Modern Gallery.
 It moved into its current building in New Belgrade in 1965.

 The reconstruction of the museum started in 2007, but for numerous reasons, it dragged on for a decade.

-The building was renovated and upgraded to modern museum standards.
-And in fact, the museum building is extremely interesting and despite the fact that it was constructed 54 years ago, it still looks very contemporary and stylish.
+The building was renovated and upgraded to the modern museum standards.
+In fact, the museum building is extremely interesting and despite the fact that it was constructed 54 years ago, it still looks very contemporary and stylish.
 Visiting this museum just because of the building is already sufficient, but if you go there, you will also get the benefit of enjoying the art in its permanent collection.

-I will inevitably go back to Belgrade and will look for other good bars and restaurants and I will write about them too.
+I will inevitably go back there and will look for other good bars and restaurants and I will write about them too.

 I very much look forward to this task, especially because it means that I will eat delicious Serbian food and will enjoy drinks with my friends there!